-A component is an encapsulated block of code that can be assembled together with a base and a set of other components into services, libraries or tools.
+A component is an encapsulated block of code that can be assembled together with a base (it's often just a single base) and a set of components and libraries into services, libraries or tools.
 Components achieve encapsulation and composability by separating their private implementation from their public interface:

-src directory contains at least two namespaces, one for the interface and one for the implementation:
+The src directory often contains at least two namespaces, one for the interface and one for the implementation:

 A component's interface is a namespace that exposes a collection of functions for other components or bases to call.
 Each function in a component’s interface “passes-through” to an equivalent function in its private implementation (the core namespace in this example).
 This “pass-through” approach enables full code navigation and refactoring, whilst maintaining encapsulation.
 You are allowed to put the implementation directly in the interface, but most of the time you want to separate the two.